Meet the Therapists

 Thursday: 3:30pm – 8:30 pm

-Medina Colaku is a holistic psychotherapist that incorporates spirituality, mindfulness and positive psychology into her practice.
-Medina is passionate in helping others discover how to be their best, authentic selves.
-At Impact Health, she works with individuals, couples, families, and groups dealing with a variety of life transition and mental health challenges.
+Medina Colaku, MA, LAC, NCC is a holistic therapist that incorporates spirituality, mindfulness, positive psychology and clinical hypnosis into her healing practice.
+Medina is passionate in helping others discover how to be their best, authentic selves using an integrated approach.
+At Impact Health, she works with individuals, couples, families, and groups experiencing a variety of life challenges, transitions and mental health difficulties.

 Medina is dedicated to empowering people of all ages to learn effective strategies including the mind, body and soul to enhance wellbeing from the inside out.
 Medina’s approach is to mobilize a client’s strengths and previous successes to address the current life challenges at hand.
 She does this with a sense of warmth and engagement and connects easily with many different kinds of people.

 Fairleigh Dickinson University